react-static/react-static/docs/concepts.md

 # Using a CMS

 A content management system (CMS) can greatly increase your ability to organize and contribute.
-At React Static, we love using [Contentful](https://contentful.com) and [GraphCMS](https://graphcms.com), but you can always visit [https://headlesscms.org/](https://headlesscms.org/) for help on picking the best one for you!
+At React Static, we love using [GraphCMS](https://graphcms.com), [Contentful](https://contentful.com) and [Netlify CMS](https://www.netlifycms.org/), but you can always visit [https://headlesscms.org/](https://headlesscms.org/) (built with React Static 😉) for help on picking the best one for you!

 # Rebuilding your site with Webhooks